alexanderluna/alexanderluna.github.io/_posts/books/2018-09-25-clean-code.md

 Good software design allows us to do changes without huge investements and rework.
 Thus we should avoid letting too much of our code know about the 3rd party particulars.

+## Unit Tests

+Agile and Test driven development encourage programmers to write automated unit tests.
+When writing unit tests it is important to follow the 3 layers of TDD (*test driven development*):

+1. Don't write production code until you have written a failing test
+2. Don't write more of a unit test than is sufficient to make it fail.
+3. Don't write more production code than sufficient to pass the test.

+This pushes us into a cycle on which we iterate.
+Working this way we write tests that cover almost all our code.

+Tests have to change as production code changes and unorganized and sloppy tests can't do that.
+As a result, test start failing, production code becomes harder to write, maintance increases with every release.

+> Test's code is just as important as production code.
+> excerp from Clean Code

+When we have tests we don't fear making changes to our production code which is why they add flexibility to our code.

+Clean tests are defined by readability, clarity, simplicity and density of expressiong.
+You want to say as much as possible with as few expressions as possible.

+> Use the build-operate-check pattern.
+First, build the test data.
+Second,
+> operate on the test data.
+Third, check that the operation yields the expected
+> results.

+When writing tests, a DSL (domain specific language) allows us to follow a convention and build an API on top of existing API's.
+Among the various school of thoughts around testing, there is one that says that every test should only have one assert statement.
+The benefits of this are modular, easy to understand and precise tests.
+An even better approach would be to test a single concept per test.
+Another helpful concept for writing tests is the **F.I.R.S.T** principle which says that *tests should be*:

+- **fast** otherwise it becomes a pain to run tests frequently
+- **independent** from each other to avoid failures from cascading
+- **repeatable** in any environment to avoid excuses due to conditions
+- **self-validating** by returning booleans so failures don't become subjective
+- **timely** before the production code because its harder to write tests afterwards